RusRares1337/Kubernetes-cluster-from-scratch-in-Azure-VMs/README.md

 **- Networking -**

-- Apply following firewall rules on all created instances:
+- Apply firewall rules on all created instances:
   - Allow all traffic between VMs
   - Allow SSH access from local machine to all the VMs
   - Allow HTTP/HTTPS access from everywhere